Highpoint2000/webserver-scanner/README.md

 3. Restart the server
 4. Activate it in the settings

 The plugin installs two control buttons to start an automatic scanning process.
-As soon as a transmitter with a PI code is detected, the process stops.
+As soon as a station with RDS information is detected, the process stops.